MaddyGuthridge/aoc-2024/day10/README.md

-# Day 9 - Haskell
+# Day 10 - Haskell

-(An attempt at) a solution to day 9 in Haskell.
+A solution to day 10 in Haskell.

 ## Running